Average Working Capital: Everything You Need to Know

 To spot an extremely high turnover ratio, you need to compare the ratio for your company with other businesses in the same industry and scale.

 If you need help with determining your average working capital, you can post your legal need on the UpCounsel marketplace.
 UpCounsel accepts only the top five percent of lawyers on its site.
-Lawyers on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Twilio, Stripe, and Google.
+Lawyers on UpCounsel come from prestigious law schools like Yale Law and Harvard Law and usually have 14 years of legal experience, including work on behalf of or with companies like Airbnb, Menlo Ventures, and Google.